 - Construction and interpretation of rules and law

 Grace is a busy practitioner and works for a wide range of clients.
-She has extensive knowledge and experience in claims, appeals and judicial review which enables her to authoritatively advise in a range of case-types and appear in hearings in the Immigration Tribunals and Higher Courts.
+She has extensive knowledge and experience in claims, appeals, and judicial review, enabling her to authoritatively advise in a range of case-types and appear in hearings in the Tribunals and Higher Courts.
 In addition, her written work is widely regarded as being effective in a significant proportion of cases in producing the desired results, be it for example in obtaining permission to appeal, permission to apply for judicial review and/or in managing to persuade the Secretary of State to reverse an adverse decision.
 Grace is also an experienced Public Access trained and qualified practitioner and regularly takes instructions direct from the public.
+She is regularly instructed in Windrush cases, Windrush-related cases and also Windrush Compensation Scheme cases.
+She has detailed and in-depth knowledge of the legal, cultural and other issues that arise in Windrush cases and frequently advises solicitors, community groups and organisations on these issues.
+She is instructed in a significant number of Windrush cases that are aimed at challenging the apparent and various inequities and failings of both the Windrush Scheme and the Windrush Compensation Scheme.

 QUB v SSHD EWHC 1494 (Admin) - unlawful detention